Tantatorn-dev/3D-Pong/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+3D Pong uses a number of open source projects to work properly:

 * [BabylonJS] - Babylon.js brings powerful, beautiful, simple, and open 3D to everyone on the web.